peruljain/atomic-id-generator/README.md

 Why ID generation is required ?
-We can use mysql auto increment id generator but what if we have sharded data then auto increment generator will not work correctly because each database has their owm auto_increment
+We can use mysql auto increment id generator but what if we have sharded data then auto increment generator will not work correctly because each database has their own auto_increment

 # Approaches